-Kindergarten Registration and Round-Up
+Kindergarten Registration & Round-Up

 To comply with school law, a child must be five years of age on or before September 1 of a given year to be eligible to enter kindergarten in August of that year.
 Parents are required to present a copy of a certified birth certificate at the time of registration as well as comply with the registration requirements.
-Parents of Kindergarten children will need to register at the district office.